drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 color of barrier while the MFC of the leading foot was significantly affected only by illumination condition and barrier type.
-This implies that participants had better control of their leading foot than their lagging foot considering the environmental conditions in our experiment.
+This implies that participants had better control of their leading foot than their lagging foot given the environmental conditions in our experiment.
 The step length upon barrier crossing was also significantly affected only by illumination condition and barrier type.
-This may imply that the participants adjusted the step length upon barrier crossing primary because they found changes of those two factors.
-The findings of this study enhance our understanding of human gait upon barrier crossing which will be beneficial for the prevention of tripping and falling.
+This may suggest that the participants adjusted step length upon barrier crossing, regarding it primary in the case of changes in these two factors.
+The findings of this study enhance our understanding of human gait upon barrier crossing and will be beneficial for the prevention of tripping and falling.